-637. Baked Turmeric Tostones
+Baked Turmeric Tostones

-I’m not new to raw bananas, plantains or matoke as its called in East Africa.
-Matoke is a part of the staple diet for many Ugandans.
-They add it to stew, mash it, fry it, grill it in charcoal fire or boil it.
-Lets not confuse the normal sweet banana with the raw banana or plantain.
+Let us not confuse the normal sweet banana with the raw banana or plantain.
 Plantain is the cousin of the sweet banana.
 It has many nutritional values just like the sweet banana.
 However, you cannot consume plantains in the raw form.
-Many diet plans replace plantains to make tortillas, cakes, cookies, mash, pizza base etc.The charming thing about plantains is that they are available throughout the year.The reason plantains is a part of the staple diet for many African countries is because its high in carbohydrates, therefore provides the much needed energy, keeps on fuller for longer periods of time.
-Plantains are rich in potassium and fiber,rich in Vitamin C.
+Many diet plans replace plantains to make tortillas, cakes, cookies, mash, pizza base etc.The charming thing about plantains is that they are available throughout the year.The reason plantains are a part of the staple diet for many African countries is because it is high in carbohydrates, therefore provides the much needed energy, keeps on fuller for longer periods of time.
+Plantains are rich in potassium and fiber,rich in Vitamin C. There are 3 type of raw bananas, plantains or matoke.

 - The pulp of the green ones is fairly hard and are starchy and not sweet.
 Usually one needs to peel them using a knife.
 The green ones are best for making plantain chips.